-To be the foremost leader in microbiome research throughout the Pacific Northwest region celebrated for our thoughtful collaborations, our unique approach to experimental design combined with our drive to discover new methods and techniques, and our dedication to educating the community about the importance of the microbiome in maintaining a healthy lifestyle.
+To be the foremost leader in microbiome research throughout the Pacific Northwest region known for our thoughtful collaborations, our unique approach to experimental design and our dedication to educating the community about the importance of the microbiome in maintaining a healthy lifestyle.

 Too often the road with the least resistance is taken, but true innovation means looking past the obvious and not accepting answers at face value.
 Being able to think deeply means being open to all possibilities, thinking outside of the box and understanding that defining the relationship between our cells and our microbes has far reaching consequences that impact global health.